 As you see in the above example, just building a recommendation engine will not solve the company's profitability.
 It is even more complex because neither ensuring the recommendation works as expected (QA stage of development) nor monitoring the decision outcomes to ensure they are correct will solve this challenge.

 As explained in the above example, measuring the impact of business decisions is critical.
-Adaptive control is a method to help organizations holistically understand how their made and executed business decisions will impact the organization's overall objectives.
+Adaptive control is a method to help organizations holistically understand how they made and executed business decisions will impact the organization's overall objectives.

 So in the above example, there is already an action point which in an online e-commerce website is the checkout page.
 Hopefully, the example company already knows its profitability based on the checkout value of customers’ baskets.
 Should they just introduce the upsell and cross-sell strategy and hope for the best?
 Well, hope is not a winning strategy.